Different Types of Materials for Your Enamel Pins

 The materials you use won’t just affect the overall look of your pin but also the colors, cost, and perceived quality of your pin.
 Choose the right materials and your pin could be durable, stylish, and an instant bestseller – choose the wrong materials and your pin could be flimsy, cheap-looking, and really difficult to move.

-Here at The/Studio, we offer a wide selection of materials you can choose from for your pin.
+Here at THE/STUDIO, we offer a wide selection of materials you can choose from for your pin.

 You’re not just choosing between silver or gold – with 14 metal color and finish options, you’ve got to really consider which is the best choice.